vortexgpgpu/vortex/docs/intel_devcloud.md

 $ cd /home/uxxxxxx/a10_gx_pac_ias_1_2_1_pv/a10_gx_pac_ias_1_2_1_pv/sw
 $ tar xvzf opae-1.1.2-2.tar.gz
 ```
 This will create a folder in the current directory called `opae-1.1.2-2`.
-We will use this path to set some env variables next.
+You will use this path to set some env variables next.
 You need to do this only once.

 ### Set environment variables
 Set the following variables correctly.